Tsuyoshi Yoshitake: United States

 On March 24, 2009 Yoshitake left Tokyo Verdy and completed a move to the Charleston Battery of the USL First Division in the United States.
 Given the #10, and on April 24, 2009, during his home debut, he scored his first goal for the Battery from the penalty spot to tie up their game with Minnesota Thunder.
 The game finished 1-1.
 For his rookie year, he was in charge of all set pieces for the team, scoring 6 goals, and 5 assists.
-He also earned the Weekly Honors 5 times during this season, and was given the team's "New Comer of the Year" award.
+He also earned the Weekly Honors 5 times during this season, and was given the team's "Newcomer of the Year" award.

 Yoshitake announced his move to Crystal Palace Baltimore in February, 2010, and again was given the #10 as the team's ace attacker.
 In a 2012 match against the MN Stars on July 16, Yoshitake scored a critical goal in the late first half, catching the Stars defense sleeping.
 The goal happened to be a game changer, as the Rowdies won 2-1.

 In September 2010 Austin Aztex, who was preparing for the Playoffs, acquired Yoshitake from Baltimore on loan for the remainder of the season.
 His New Jersey number was 9.

 Yoshitake signed a two-year contract with FC Tampa Bay of the North American Soccer League on February 16, 2011.
 Yoshitake played in 40 matches during his Tampa Bay career.
 He scored seven goals and totaled five assists during his two seasons there, and also earned NASL Player of the Month for June, 2012.